labstreaminglayer/App-TobiiStreamEngine/README.md

 Download and unzip the latest liblsl binaries for Win64 from [the liblsl release page](https://github.com/sccn/liblsl/releases).
 I downloaded liblsl-1.13.0-Win64.7z.
 I unzipped into C:\Users\chboulay\Tools\liblsl\liblsl .
 This folder name will be provided to cmake as `LSL_INSTALL_ROOT`.

-## Download

-When the app is done, downloads will be available on the releases page.

 # Build